Cubic Inches In One Gallon

 5 gallons * 231 cubic inches/gallon = 1155 cubic inches

 4. Solve the equation: Performing the calculation gives us 1155 cubic inches.
-Therefore, 5 gallons is equal to 1155 cubic inches.
+Which means, 5 gallons is equal to 1155 cubic inches.

 Practical Applications: Real-World Examples